kostading/noniid-cf-rbm/README.md

 http://proceedings.mlr.press/v28/georgiev13.html

-The code is implemented on top of the jaRBM_v1.0 open source project, which is also provided in the attached archive.
+The code is implemented on top of the jaRBM_v1.0 open source project, which needs to be downloaded separately.

 Some guidelines: